5 Tips To Tackle Dry Skin

 1. Moisturise well

 This is the golden rule if you want to manage your dry skin.
 It is best to moisturise immediately after a shower/bath when your skin is slightly damp to trap any moisture that remains.
-Using an oil based moisturiser instead of a cream is often more effective at treating dry skin.
-This is because oil moisturisers not only help prevent water from evaporating and replenish your skin’s natural oils but they also provide vitamins and nutrients to the deep layers of the skin thus promoting the growth of healthier skin cells, which in turns reduces dryness and patches.
+Using an oil based moisturiser such as Replenish Magixir organic face oil instead of a cream is often more effective at treating dry skin.
+This is because oil moisturisers not only help prevent water from evaporating and replenish your skin’s natural oils but they also provide vitamins and nutrients to the deep layers of the skin thus promoting the growth of healthier skin cells, which in turn reduces dryness and patches.

 2. Eat avocados